PatchWorld avatar playing a modular instrument with other creators in a shared music studio

 What is PatchWorld?

-But PatchWorld also goes much deeper.
-For advanced creators, PatchWorld offers a powerful block-based patching system for building custom instruments, modular devices, interactive systems, and full audiovisual performances.
-Instead of being locked into fixed tools, you can open things up, rewire them, connect sound to reactive visuals, build your own performance setup, and shape entire worlds from the inside.
+Its block-based patching system lets advanced creators build custom instruments, modular devices, reactive visuals, interactive worlds, and full audiovisual performances.
+Instead of being locked into fixed tools, you can open things up, rewire them, remix community creations, and build your own systems from the inside.

 As musician and visual artist Tom Vigal, also known as @Hanumanatee, puts it: